PEmicro logo

 Read more...

 Automatic selection and launch of a specific flash programming image based on a scanned barcode can improve the speed and accuracy of production programming, especially when there is a varied product mix being programmed.
 Barcode scanning improves accuracy by making the process of selecting a programming image fast, automatic, and less vulnerable to user error.
-PEmicro's CYCLONE FX programmers have the ability to use a barcode scanner, connected via the Cyclone's host USB port, to initiate programming.
+PEmicro's Cyclone FX programmers have the ability to use a barcode scanner, connected via the Cyclone's host USB port, to initiate programming.
 When a barcode is scanned, the Cyclone selects a specific programming image based on the barcode and programs the target board accordingly.

 Read more...